nebula643/Office-Tool-docs/docs/faq/application.md

 ## The window of Office Tool Plus is blank

-Use the following command to disable hardware acceleration:
+Open CMD or PowerShell, and using the following command to disable hardware acceleration:

 ``` batch
 "Office Tool Plus" /enableHWAcc false